BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 ### Adding the primary keys

 This sounds more complicated than it actually is.
 Depending on the specific signing devices that are being used, it can be as simple as scanning a QR code, connecting it via NFC or Bluetooth, or by using a USB cable.

+##### Bob adds the first two keys
-Bob does just that and imports the first two keys by himself.
+Bob gets started and imports the first two keys by himself.
+One from his personal Trezor and one from a Coldcard that he shares with Alice.

 {% include image-gallery.html pages = page.images_primary-keys-bob %}

-##### Bob requests a key from Alice
+##### Bob requests the third key from Alice
 Next, it's time to add Alice's key, which will be imported from her Bitbox.
 Our app makes this process easy, because Bob can just create a key request that Alice can scan with her phone.
 Alternatively, he can also send it to her via a secure channel.

 {% include image-gallery.html pages = page.images_primary-keys-request-alice %}